Engaging Artists Fellowship

 • Equitable practices and ethics to consider for SEA

-Please note: Your project does not need to and, in many cases, should not conclude within the Fellowship year.
-However, we do ask that you present your work (in progress or otherwise) to your Fellowship cohort, a targeted audience, and/or the public.
 The Fellowship is a program for incubation, experimentation, collaboration, and implementation stages of early socially engaged public art projects.
-We understand and encourage artists who see the combination of socially engaged work and creative practice as a long-term commitment.
-As a result, many Fellowship projects become multi-year initiatives that the Fellowship supports in the early stages.
+We understand and encourage artists who see the combination of socially engaged work and creative practice as a long-term commitment no matter how much of a body of work they’ve generated previously.

 • Interest in More Art’s work and eagerness to learn (no prior experience in public art or socially engaged art necessary!)